HelgeG/idontime-bot/README.md

 By default, the script will generate IN and OUT entries for the current day, with entry at 9am, and exit at 6pm.

+The script requires a ruby installation (written in Ruby 2.7.2).

 ## Usage

 `$ ./idontime [arguments...]`